 This presentation delves into technology that the department developed and patented to produce conventional liquid fuels.
 The patented technology utilizes a fluid bed for the direct conversion of carbonaceous materials to fuels and integrates pyrolysis and deoxygenation, maximizing hydrogen usage in one single fluidized bed reactor.
 The high pressure reactor takes advantage of the higher partial pressures needed for hydrogenation and any benefit of supercritical conditions to work on typically low-hydrogen bio-derived or hydrogen-depleted feedstocks.
 Initial testing is focused on pyrolysis and hydrotreating in a single reactor utilizing reactor design and catalyst development capabilities.

 Tuesday, April 20, 3:20 p.m.

-"Development of a Single System for converting Carbon Dioxide to Value Added Chemicals Using Circulating Fluidized Bed Technology," Kyle March
+"Development of a Production-Scale CO2 Conversion Catalyst for a Single System Circulating Fluidized Bed to Create Value-Added Chemicals," Kyle March